Civil Service Pension Scheme administration problems

 These issues obviously caused great inconvenience and sometimes affected members’ ability to make important decisions, including about full and partial retirement.

-More recently, we have become aware of significant numbers of newly retired scheme members not receiving any pension payments, sometimes for several months.
+From the beginning of this year, we started to become aware of significant numbers of newly retired scheme members not receiving any pension payments, sometimes for several months.

-This is obviously causing the members concerned distress, and many are experiencing financial hardship.
+This obviously caused the members concerned great distress, and many experienced significant financial hardship.

 What is the scale of these problems?